jonathanxu/CP.TwitterClient/README.md

 After composing a new tweet, a success completion block is used to call a delegate `CPDismissAfterComposeDelegate`.

 This delegate will dismiss the compose view, and do the right thing.
 For example, CPTimelineViewController would add the new tweet to its list of tweets at index 0, and add a new row to its table view.

+For reply within `CPDetailViewController`, there are two layers of delegate to make sure all the replies are making back to top of timeline.

+For reply within a table cell, there is another delegate for table cell to hand off to `CPTimelineViewController` to bring up modal (`CPComposeViewController`).